Termination Analysis of Linear-Constraint Programs: Geometric Non-Termination Arguments

 A complete algorithm for finding a \gnta of size $k$, in practice, amounts to solving the constraints \eqref{eq:gnta:dom}--\eqref{eq:gnta:rays}; this is a system of quadratic equations, and can be solved in polynomial space~\citep{Canny88}.
 Note that bounding the size of the \gnta to $k$ is critical.
 In general, we do not know a bound on the size of the \gnta that a loop might have.
 So in practice we have to settle for an incomplete solution and arbitrarily set a bound.
 However, \citet{LeikeH18} also identified special cases for which \gnta is a complete non-termination criterion and such bound exists.

-\begin{theorem}[\citep{LeikeH18}] If an affine \slc loop $\while\; (B\vec{x} \le \vec{b})\; \wdo \; \vec{x}'=A\vec{x}+\vec{c}$, with $n$ variables, is non-terminating, and $A$ has only non-negative real eigenvalues, then there is a \gnta for the loop, of size at most $n$. \end{theorem}
+\begin{theorem}[\citealp{LeikeH18}] If an affine \slc loop $\while\; (B\vec{x} \le \vec{b})\; \wdo \; \vec{x}'=A\vec{x}+\vec{c}$, with $n$ variables, is non-terminating, and $A$ has only non-negative real eigenvalues, then there is a \gnta for the loop, of size at most $n$. \end{theorem}

-In the discussion above we have considered the case in which variables range over the reals, however, the case in which variables range over the integers (resp. rationals) is similar: we need only to require $\vec{x}_0,\vec{y}_i,\lambda_i$, and $\mu_i$ in~\eqref{eq:gnta:dom}) to be integer (resp. rational).
+In the discussion above we have considered the case in which variables range over the reals, however, the case in which variables range over the integers (resp. rationals) is similar: we need only to require $\vec{x}_0,\vec{y}_i,\lambda_i$, and $\mu_i$ in~\eqref{eq:gnta:dom} to be integer (resp. rational).
 This is a clear advantage of the \gnta approach over those we discussed in Section~\ref{sec:nt:rset:slc}.
+However, completeness is not guaranteed over the integers and rationals since the constraints induced by~\eqref{eq:gnta:rays} are non-linear.

 \begin{theorem} A \gnta where all components are integers (resp. rationals), implies that the corresponding loop has an infinite computation over the integers (resp. rationals). \end{theorem}

 To handle non-termination \wrt a polyhedral set $\poly{S}_0$ of initial states, we only need is to require $\poly{S}_0(\vec{x}_0)$ to hold in Definition~\ref{def:gnta}.